Kylerchrdsn/fractalpenguin-googlesso/README.md

 fractalpenguin-googlesso
 ========================

-The standard GoogleSSO gem with a few modifications and enhancments
+The standard GoogleSSO gem with a few modifications and enhancments.

+I should be updating this to work with Ruby 2.0, before too long.